Cnasboll/HLF25-2/v02/README.md

 =============
 ```

-To update an existing hero, press `U[pdate]` and enter a search string.
+To update an existing hero, press `U` and enter a search string.
 Candiates will be presented by descending order
 of strenght.
 Press `y` to update a hero or `n` to review the next one or `c` to cancel.
 Pressing `y` will give the user the chance of changing every value and keep current one with pressing enter.
 Afterwards the changed fields will be reivewed and allow the user to accept them with `y` or abort them with `n`.